-The grades of all streets in the city shall be according to the profiles and maps of the streets as prepared by the city engineer.
+The grades of all streets in the city shall be according to the profiles and maps of the streets as prepared by the city engineer and filed in the engineer's office of the city.

 Sec.
 11-4-69. - Vacation of public streets or rights-of-way-Reservation of easements for public utilities.